Ubuntu Podcast: Presenters

 While the show had various presenters over the years, the line-up for the final 5 seasons was Alan Pope, Mark Johnson and Martin Wimpress.
 Past presenters include Laura Cowen, Tony Whitmore, Ciemon Dunville and Dave Walker.
 Guest presenters on the show include Andy Piper, Anton Piatek, Dan Kermac, Emma Marshall, Joe Ressington, Joey Sneddon, Jon Spriggs, Laura Czajkowski, Paul Tansom and Stuart Langridge.

 Alan Pope

-Alan was previously Community Manager, and then Developer Advocate at Canonical, before joining InfluxData as a Developer Advocate.
+Alan was formerly Community Manager, and then Developer Advocate at Canonical, before joining InfluxData as a Developer Advocate.
 Alan has been using Ubuntu since Warty Warthog.
-Previously Alan spent 13 years working as a system admin on German proprietary software while contributing to Ubuntu and Linux in his spare time.
+Formerly, Alan spent 13 years working as a system admin on German proprietary software while contributing to Ubuntu and Linux in his spare time.
 He first encountered Linux in the mid-1990s, and ran Red Hat then Debian on the desktop and server until Ubuntu Warty came out.
 Alan became an Ubuntu member in 2006 and has in the past been the contact person for the UK LoCo team, a member of the LoCo Council and a member of the EMEA Membership board and the Community Council.
 Alan was a presenter for every season of the show.